KenKundert/inform/doc/user.rst

 Continues a previous message.
 Continued messages inherit the properties (output, log, message color, etc) of the previous message.
 If the previous message had a header, that header is not output and instead the message is indented.
+Generally, one does not specify a culprit on codicils.

 .. code-block:: python